lutechsource/MiSTerStuff/RetroShooter/readme.md

 * At the moment an unstable Saturn core build is necessary.
   * Download latest rbf from here: https://github.com/MiSTer-unstable-nightlies/Saturn_MiSTer/releases/tag/unstable-builds
 * Bring up core menu.
 * Go to **Define Saturn buttons**.
 Below are what buttons pertain to what light gun controls.
+Just map the two buttons below
-  * A: Trigger
+  * Saturn A button: Gun Trigger
-  * Start: Gun Start
+  * Saturn Start button: Gun Start
 * Now go to the main core menu page use these settings
   * Go to **Input**
   * **Pad 1 or Pad2:** Virt LGun